Alcohol Abuse Amongst The Elderly: A Complete Guide

 Over the long term, years of alcohol abuse have been found to have debilitating effects on the brain, from motor functions down to what you can remember.
 One study found that middle-aged men who averaged two and a half alcoholic beverages per day were more likely to experience “more rapid mental losses” over the next decade than men who drank less frequently than that.
 The study also concluded that heavy drinkers started to experience memory loss one-and-a-half to six years earlier than those who drank less.

 The National Institute of Alcohol Abuse and Alcoholism says that about 80 percent of alcoholics have deficiencies in thiamine (vitamin B), which can result in memory and psychosis issues, including Wernicke–Korsakoff syndrome.
 This syndrome is actually a set of two separate disorders: Wernicke’s encephalopathy and Korsakoff’s psychosis.
-These are common disorders among older alcoholics.
+These are common disorders among alcohol abuse in seniors.

 Wernicke’s encephalopathy’s main symptoms include: